Breast cancer is a malignant tumor that starts in the cells of the breast. A malignant tumor

 The lymph (lymphatic) system of the breast

-The lymph system is important to understand because it is one way breast cancers can
+The lymph system is important to understand because it is one way breast cancers canspread.
+This system has several parts.

 Lymph nodes are small, bean-shaped collections of immune system cells (cells that are important in fighting infections) that are connected by lymphatic vessels.